Term Life Insurance Quotes

 Your life expectancy is calculated based on millions of data points that life insurance companies are able to compare.

-Age has the greatest effects on the pricing of your policy because as your age increases so does your chances of passing away.
+Age has the greatest effect on the pricing of your policy because as your age increases, so do your chances of passing away.
 Sad, but true.